The Diary of a CEO: Format

 The first episode of The Diary of a CEO was released in 2017 and was presented as the first chapter of Bartlett's diary in which he discussed what it takes to be an entrepreneur.
 Bartlett continued to discuss his own experience for the first five episodes.
 The first episode in which Bartlett interviewed a guest was the sixth episode, with Mark Stringer, a CEO for a web and design based agency AHOY.
 Since then, episodes of the podcast commonly follow the format of interviews with celebrities, businessmen and businesswomen, entrepreneurs, actors and politicians.

 The podcast is recorded for audio format but is also filmed and uploaded to YouTube.

-In August 2021, Steven Bartlett revealed that he made $1.2 million a year from The Diary of a CEO, and Bartlett stated at the time that his "three key sponsors and other sponsors pay varying fees depending".
+In August 2021, Bartlett said that he made $1.2 million a year from The Diary of a CEO, and Bartlett stated at the time that his "three key sponsors and other sponsors pay varying fees depending".

-In 2024, Steven Bartlett became co-founder and Chairman of podcast media and technology company Flight Studio, and Flight Studio became the network for The Diary of a CEO.
+In 2024, Bartlett became co-founder and chairman of podcast media and technology company Flight Studio, and Flight Studio became the network for The Diary of a CEO.

 The Diary of a CEO started touring live shows in 2021, the first event was hosted in Manchester at the Albert Hall on July 28, 2021.